RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Scrape actual folders** _(Multi-scraper only)_

 Enabling this option causes folders themselves to be included by the scraper.
-This is useful for DOS or ScummVM games or for multi-disc games where there is a folder for each individual game.
+This is useful for DOS or ScummVM games or for multi-disc games where there is a folder for each individual game and you have decided to not use the _Directories interpreted as files_ functionality.

 **Interactive mode** _(Multi-scraper only)_